l3r8yJ/l3r8yj.github.io/_drafts/2024-02-13-confluence-clownship-or-how-to-avoid-meetings.md

 Everything that you need is just set up a publication inside of `build.gradle.kts` and add [gradle-contracts-generator](https://github.com/l3r8yJ/contracts-generator-plugin) plugin.
 Plugin will publish them with a specific version.
-_The Plugin will be published soon, so stay tuned!_
+_The Plugin will be published soon, so stay tuned!
+Please put a star if you are waiting for this plugin, it would be some kind of signal that someone needs it and should be published faster!_

 <em/>